JDArmy/textwatermark-service/README.md

 # TextWatermark Service

-An HTTP Service for using [TextWatermark](https://github.com/JDArmy/TextWatermark) module to watermark text.
+An HTTP Service for using the [TextWatermark](https://github.com/JDArmy/TextWatermark) module to watermark text.

 Based on Fastapi.